 - Upon completion of the criminal history, if there is no other information needed your permit will be granted.
 Your picture is required on all permits issued.
 If there is information on your criminal history that requires a disposition you will be required to get that information from the courts and bring into the Office before a permit can be considered.

-- Effective August 2016; Retired Military Veterans may receive a one year pistol permit at no cost upon completion of application and criminal history and presentation of the U.S. Government issued Veteran Identification Card or DD-214 Proof of Military Service Form and sufficient proof that the person is a military retiree.
+- Effective August 2016; Retired Military Veterans may receive a one year or five year pistol permit at no cost upon completion of application and criminal history and presentation of the U.S. Government issued Veteran Identification Card or DD-214 Proof of Military Service Form and sufficient proof that the person is a military retiree.
 The retired military veteran must still meet the conditions for issuance of a pistol permit.

 - Permit Renewals for one year can be mailed; Attn: Pistol Permits, along with the renewal postcard or email, completed application and payment for your renewed permit to be mailed back to you.

 If you need more information please calls the Autauga County Sheriff’s Office at (334) 361-2500 and ask for the Pistol Permit office.